3 Pandas II

 3.1 Conditional Selection

-Conditional selection allows us to select a subset of rows in a DataFrame if they follow some specified condition.
+Conditional selection allows us to select a subset of rows in a DataFrame that satisfy some specified condition.

-To understand how to use conditional selection, we must look at another possible input of the .loc and [] methods – a boolean array, which is simply an array where each element is either True or False.
+To understand how to use conditional selection, we must look at another possible input of the .loc and [] methods – a boolean array, which is simply an array or Series where each element is either True or False.
 This boolean array must have a length equal to the number of rows in the DataFrame.
-It will return all rows in the position of a corresponding True value in the array.
+It will return all rows that correspond to a value of True in the array.
+We used a very similar technique when performing conditional extraction from a Series in the last lecture.

 To see this in action, let’s select all even-indexed rows in the first 10 rows of our DataFrame.